ClaireCJS/fix_wrong_image_extensions/README.md

 I use TCC -- Take Command Command Line.
 Technically, my .BAT files are .BTM files.
-If you want to get the ones I have working, contact me, I can help.
+If you want to get the ones I have working, I'd love to help.

 ## License